RyanBabij/Wildcat/README.md

 # Wildcat
 The Wildcat library is my personal code library for game development.
 It contains code relating to the creation of videogames.
+I just add stuff as I think of it, so it is a mess right now.

 #### Audio
 Contains code for playing audio in wav format.
 Uses OpenAL.